cryptidtech/bs/README.md

 over 8KB in size but gains quantum resistance.
 Because Lamport signatures are one-time use signatures, the first entry must be signed with a separate key pair than the ephemeral key pair used to sign the VLAD.
 This changes slightly the procedure for creating the VLAD and first entry.
-The ephemeral Lamport key pair is generated first and used to sign the CID to the first lock script and create the VLAD.
-Another Lamport key pair is generated to use for signing the first entry.
+Two Lamport key pairs are generated, one for signing the the CID of the first lock script to create the VLAD and the other to sign the first entry of the provenance log.
+So in addion to storing the public key for the first entry signature under `/ephemeralkey`, the public key for the VLAD is also stored under `/vladkey` in the key-value store.
 The first entry must contain the VLAD, the ephemeral public key, and the first entry signing public key before it is signed.
 In high security use cases, the WASM code used for validating the first entry does three things: it verifies the signature in the VLAD using the ephemeral public key, it checks that the CID in the VLAD matches its own CID, and it checks the signature over the first entry.